By Paul Taylor

 No, probably not.

-Since ketoconazole can act against androgens, it seems likely that Nizoral might best be tried only with androgenetic alopecia (male pattern baldness).
+Since ketoconazole can act against androgens, it seems likely that Nizoral should be used only with androgenetic alopecia (male pattern baldness).

 However, the disease tinea capitis (i.e., scalp ringworm caused by a fungal infection) can also lead to hair loss which has been successfully treated using Nizoral shampoo.